 Mechanisms of regulating gene expression via selective mRNA transport

 A critical step in the gene expression pathway that is altered in cancer is nuclear export of mRNA.
-We have demonstrated that mRNA export is not constitutive, but is highly selective and can regulate distinct biological processes through poorly understood mechanisms.
+We have demonstrated that mRNA export is not constitutive, but highly selective and can regulate distinct biological processes through poorly understood mechanisms.
 This project aims to dissect the molecular mechanisms of regulating gene expression via selective mRNA transport.
 This will establish selective mRNA export as a novel area of research in cancer biology.

 Wickramasinghe VO* and Venkitaraman AR* (2016).
 RNA processing and genome stability: cause and consequence.
-Mol Cell.
-61(4):496-505. (*Corresponding author)
+Molecular Cell.
+61(4):496-505.

 Wickramasinghe VO, Gonzàlez-Porta M, Perera D, Bartolozzi AR, Sibley CR, Hallegger M, Ule J, Marioni JC, Venkitaraman AR (2015).
 Regulation of constitutive and alternative mRNA splicing across the human transcriptome by PRPF8 is determined by 5’ splice site strength.
-Genome Biol.
+Genome Biology.
 16(1):201.

 Wickramasinghe VO, Savill JM, Chavali S, Jonsdottir AB, Rajendra E, Grüner T, Laskey RA, Babu MM, Venkitaraman AR (2013).
 Human inositol polyphosphate multikinase regulates transcript-selective nuclear mRNA export to preserve genome integrity.
-Mol Cell.
+Molecular Cell.
 51(6):737-50.

-Jani D, Lutz S, Hurt E, Laskey RA, Stewart M, Wickramasinghe VO (2012).
+Jani D, Lutz S, Hurt E, Laskey RA, Stewart M, Wickramasinghe VO* (2012).
 Functional and structural characterization of the mammalian TREX-2 complex that links transcription with nuclear messenger RNA export.
-Nucleic Acids Res.
+Nucleic Acids Research.
 40(10):4562-73.